 The ticketing/customer support system is one possible option for tracking all these requests.
 However, it may need customizing in order to accommodate the particular requirements of the legislation.
 And even then, there’s the question of the integrity of the data in the ticketing system.
 Many such systems allow for backdating or modifying entries, which regulators may see as insufficient in terms of demonstrating compliance.
 For example, if a user complains that their request was not handled, the service provider can just backdate an entry that the request was handled and claim that communication issues are the reason for the user has not been notified.
 That’s just one hypothetical scenario, but there are many more.

-The ability to prove compliance is one of LogSentinel’s strong suits, and that’s why in both our products (SentinelDB and SentinelTrails) we offer the ability to store such data rights requests in a secure and tamper-protected way, utilizing our cryptographically protected, blockchain-backed audit trail.
+The ability to prove compliance is one of LogSentinel’s strong suits, and that’s why in all of our products we offer the ability to store such data rights requests in a secure and tamper-protected way, utilizing our cryptographically protected, blockchain-backed audit trail.

 For GDPR and CCPA, in particular, we even expose dedicated API endpoints which can be used by any third party system (a custom application or a ticketing system that allows extending with webhooks) to leave a secure and compliant trail of all requests as well as their results, using legislation-specific terminology.
 You can view these endpoints here or contact us to discuss how we can integrate them into your GDPR or CCPA processes.

 Accountability is about having an overview of all processes mandated by a given regulation.
 Proving compliance is about being able to present regulators with guarantees that your accountability solution is not just a spreadsheet on a shared drive.
 On the other hand, this process should not be complex and a burden to the organization.
 That’s why we believe that an organization-wide, legislation-specific secure audit trail is the proper way to handle that.